quimpm/quimpm/README.md

 ### Hi there 👋

-My name is Joaquim Picó Mora, currently I'm studing a Master's degree in Computer Engineering at Universitat de Lleida.
+My name is Joaquim Picó Mora, I'm a Computer Engineering graduate at Universitat de Lleida working at [restb.ai](https://restb.ai) as a Full-Stack Engineer.
 Feel free to poke around through my repos and also to give me some stars :star: :grin:

-- 🔭 I’m currently working in [restb.ai](https://restb.ai) as a Full-Stack Engineer
-- 🌱 I’m allways learning
 - 📫 How to reach me: quimpm99@gmail.com